Skip to main contentSkip to data table

 PegScore

 Composite 0–100 score measuring how faithfully a stablecoin holds its peg.
 The tracking window spans up to 4 years but is capped at the coin's actual age.
-PegScore now prefers a curated launch date when one is available and otherwise falls back to the earliest supply snapshot, so young coins are not diluted across history they didn't exist for.
+PegScore now prefers a curated launch date when one is available, then the earliest supply snapshot, then the first durable Pharos valid-price observation for priced assets without supply-history coverage.
+Young coins are not diluted across history they didn't exist for, and priced assets no longer stay unrated solely because no supply snapshot has been written.
 Requires at least 7 days of tracking data; returns null otherwise.
 Scores based on 7–30 days are marked as “Early score” to signal limited history.

 PegScore Formula